edenai/edenai-apis/PACKAGE_STRUCTURE.md

 ### Standardized response

 Responses to the same `subfeature` even if called from different providers are all `standardized` to a uniform response.

+### Language Standardization

+Language standardization is the process in which language constraints are managed within our system.
+For more information, please refer to the following [link of our documentation](https://docs.edenai.co/docs/language-standardization).

 ### **api**